ElementoLab/imcpipeline/README.md

 Make sure you have an up-to date PIP version.

-## Testing
+## Testing/demo

-Tests are still very limited, but you can run tests this way:
+You can run a demo dataset using the ``--emo`` flag:

 ```
-imcpipeline --demo [--container docker]
+imcpipeline --demo
 ```

+The pipeline will try to use a local `cellprofiler` installation, `docker` or `singularity` in that order if any is available.

 ## Documentation